moondance-labs/tanssi-docs/learn/framework/architecture.md

 - **Core Client** - handles the communication with the outer world (other nodes, DApps, end users, among others), and many other internal responsibilities, such as storage and communication
 - **Runtime** - implements the custom logic of the Appchain, executes transactions, and manages the state transitions

-The end users can interact with the Appchain using DApps, or directly via the node RPC endpoints, for example, through a wallet.
-This will then fetch data or send transactions, which will remain queued until execution in the runtime.
+From the end-user perspective, all the interaction with the Appchain is usually made through DApps or directly via the node RPC endpoints, for example, using a wallet.
+When a user triggers a request to fetch data or sends transactions to a node, the core client is responsible for responding or queuing the transactions until execution in the runtime.
+Still, all these internal aspects of the node design are kept transparent to the user.

 ![Basic substrate node architecture](/images/learn/framework/architecture/architecture-1.png)